manumathew23/python-data-structures/README.md

 # python-data-structures

+Basics of python data structures of teaching purpose in bootcamp

 Python has four basic inbuilt data structures namely Lists, Dictionary, Tuple and Set.
 Other data structures can be implemented using these inbuilt strucutres such as stack, queue etc.

 __Lists__